lumicks/pylake/docs/tutorial/kymotracking.rst

 .. image:: msdplot_100_lags.png

-It's not hard to see from this graph why taking too many lags results in unacceptably large variances.
+It's not hard to see from this graph why taking too many lags results in unacceptably large variances (note how the traces diverge).

 Dwelltime analysis